arduino/docs-content/content/learn/05.communication/06.oneWire/oneWire.md

 Please see the [DS18S20](https://datasheets.maxim-ic.com/en/ds/DS18S20.pdf) or [DS18B20](http://datasheets.maxim-ic.com/en/ds/DS18B20.pdf) datasheets for more detailed information.

-## Reading a OneWire device
+## Reading a 1-Wire device

-Reading a 1Wire device requires multiple steps.
+Reading a 1-Wire device requires multiple steps.
 The details are device-dependent, in that devices are capable of reporting different measurables.
 The popular DS18B20, for example, reads and reports temperature, while a DS2438 reads voltage, current, and temperature.

 ### Two Main Read Process Steps: